Words, Women, and the World Wide Web: A Lesson from Miriam

 And the LORD heard it."

 What exactly happened?
 For seven days, Miriam was shut out of the camp, making it impossible for the children of Israel to go anywhere, for their "prophetess" suffered the debilitating punishment of leprosy, all over her body.
-She had criticized God's man and rebelled at a God that uses a specific man of His choosing.

 A dreadful disease it was, eating away at the extremities of the body one by one, causing the afflicted to turn white in infected places.
 Ugly.
 And a fitting picture of God's view of sin.
 God judged Miriam by turning her body into a ghost-like figure, plagued by leprosy.